Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes: Methodology

 \subsection{Kernel Selection}

 The global kernel is defined by a characteristic amplitude $a_G$ and length scale $L_G$, where the length scale represents the distance over which wavelength bins exhibit non-negligible correlation \citep{rasmussen_gaussian_2005}.
-Typically, a positive semi-definite kernel, i.e., one for which $\mathbf{k}_{ij} \geq 0$ for all $i, j$, is applied across the entire mean function.
-In this work, we model the global covariance using a Gaussian (radial basis function; RBF) kernel,
+Typically, a positive semi-definite kernel, i.e., one for which $K_{ij} \geq 0$ for all $i, j$, is applied across the entire mean function.
+In this work, we model the global covariance using a squared exponential (SE) kernel,

-where $r_{ij}$ is the distance between any two wavelength bins $i$ and $j$.
-Other studies, including \citet{czekala_constructing_2015} and \citet{meech_applications_2022}, have used a Matérn-3/2 kernel instead, which can be considered a rougher variant of the RBF kernel.
-We compare the two on the synthetic spectrum in Section~\ref{sec:tests} and find little difference in performance; however, the RBF kernel yields a marginally more accurate H$_2$O abundance, and so we adopt it throughout this work.
-In addition, we focus specifically on observations obtained with NIRISS/SOSS, which has a point spread function (PSF) oversampled by 2--3 pixels along the dispersion axis \citep{albert_near_2023}.
+where $\Delta\lambda_{ij}$ is the distance between any two wavelength bins $i$ and $j$.
+This kernel has been used across astrophysical literature, including in \citet{gibson_gaussian_2012} and \citet{rajpaul_gaussian_2015}.
+Later studies, including \citet{czekala_constructing_2015} and \citet{meech_applications_2022}, have used a Matérn-3/2 kernel, which can be considered a rougher variant of the SE kernel.
+We compare the two on the synthetic spectrum in Section~\ref{sec:tests} and find little difference in performance, as both are able to reliably constrain the injected correlated noise and provide accurate inferences on absorber abundances.
+In this work, we focus specifically on observations obtained with NIRISS/SOSS, which has a point spread function (PSF) oversampled by 2--3 pixels along the dispersion axis \citep{albert_near_2023}.
 Under these conditions, a Gaussian approximation is well-suited to model the covariance between adjacent pixels.
+We therefore choose to adopt the SE kernel throughout this work for consistency between kernels.

 In addition to a global covariance, localized regions of high residuals can be modeled using local kernels.
-We assume the $n^{\rm th}$ local kernel to be a Gaussian function (RBF) with amplitude $a_n$, length scale $l_n$, and central wavelength $\mu_n$, such that
+We assume the $n^{\rm th}$ local kernel to be a Gaussian function (SE kernel) with amplitude $a_n$, length scale $l_n$, and central wavelength $\mu_n$, such that

-The RBF kernel acts as a smooth, low-resolution approximation to unresolved or unmodeled spectral features.
+The SE kernel acts as a smooth, low-resolution approximation to unresolved or unmodeled spectral features.
 While it can effectively account for unknown absorbers or contamination, its functional form is not flexible enough to mimic high-resolution line shapes.
 This makes it unlikely to compete with physically motivated opacity sources when included in the model, ensuring that the GP captures residual structure without affecting the detection or characterization of real atmospheric features.